 The flowers that bloom in Spring will constitute the honey you harvest at the end of summer.
 As a responsible beekeeper, you will need to make sure that there’s enough for your bees to get through the winter.

-If you have another season of nectar in the fall, you can get away with raiding more honey as there will be enough for your bees to collect as they settle down for winter.
-If not, then be sure to check the brood boxes for honey just to make sure that the bees have enough to get through the cold season, otherwise, they could starve.
+If you have another season of nectar in the fall, you can get away with raiding more honey.
+There will be enough for your bees to collect as they settle down for winter.
+If not, then be sure to check the brood boxes for honey just to make sure that the bees have enough to get through the cold season.
+Otherwise, they could starve.

 Tools Needed to Harvest Honey